Glencoe Day Tour

 Exploring Glencoe on our Scotland Tour

-A well as Lunch, numerous photo opportunities , short walks and exploring, Glencoe has a very special atmosphere due to the history of the Clan Donald.
+A well as Lunch, numerous photo opportunities, short walks and exploring, Glencoe has an extraordinary atmosphere due to the history of the Clan Donald.

-In 1692 The Clan MacDonlad of Glencoe suffer a terrible fate.
-This still resinates with the people of Scotland to this day.
+In 1692 The Clan MacDonald of Glencoe suffered a terrible fate.
+This still resonates with the people of Scotland to this day.

 We spend this part of the afternoon exploring Glencoe, including multiple photo stops and taking in the magnificent views of this wonderful part of Scotland.

-We return from our Scotland tour via Highland Pershire and arrive back into the city of Edinburgh via the world famous and UNESCO recognised Forth Bridges
+We return from our Scotland tour via Highland Perthshire and arrive back into the city of Edinburgh via the world-famous and UNESCO recognised Forth Bridges.

 - Coffee stop in the charming Highland holiday village of Callander

-- Lunch in the Glencoe area allows you time to take in your surroundings, have a short walk before we continue on.
+- Lunch in the Glencoe area allows you time to take in your surroundings, have a short walk before we continue.